-Looking at the numbers of Table \ref{tab:imagequal}, we observe that the full proposed technique, Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting, reaches, by a good margin, better results in mLPIPS and FID metrics when compared to the other methods.
-For instance, FID dropped by 52.44 points when compared to Sentinel-II images---an expressive improvement of $53.46\%$.
+Looking at the numbers of Table \ref{tab:imagequal}, we observe that the full proposed technique, Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting, reaches, by a good margin, better results in mLPIPS and FID metrics when compared to all other methods and to the Sentinel-II baseline.
+FID dropped by 52.44 points when compared to Sentinel-II images---an expressive improvement of $53.46\%$.
 When compared to Regression and Regression + $\mathbf{W}$, the FID has been respectively reduced by 18.48 and by 21.8 points---an improvement of $28.82\%$ and $31.92\%$.
 Among the state-of-the-art methods, only SwinIR and SRDenseNet reached comparable mLPIPS and FID values to the ones from our approach.

 Interestingly, the vanilla conditional DDIM-based tested models---using SDM and SR3 backbones---—perform worse than all other methods in all metrics.
 They even underperform compared to the original images in both mLPIPS and mPSNR.
 The empirical reason is that the vanilla diffusion training seems confused by the multiple different overall tonalities of patches containing similar features, impacting the model's convergence ability.
 Deck and Bischoff \cite{deck2023easing} noticed that diffusion models tend to present such color-shifting problems, which worsen for larger images.